medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

       }
     }
     ```
-1. a request from the CHT mediator to the FHIR Server, PUTing the newly created FHIR resource
+1. A request from the CHT mediator to the FHIR Server, using a PUT request to upsert a FHIR patient created from the CHT patient document.
     ![](fhir-put-patient.png)
     ```json
     {